brunobord/tdaemon/README.md

         (eg. ``python manage.py test myapp.MyTest``)
     [X] Erase the custom command option.
 Too dangerous [X] Check the only default dependency: ``nosetests``.
+    [X] Add an "custom argument" option.
+The user may want to run specific commands, but the only way to do so is to send arguments rather than the whole external command.
+Tests must pass, though (no `&`, for example)